Brain Injuries And Possible Compensation

 - Blurred vision or problems with speech

 A brain injury usually causes not only physical pain, but mental and emotion pain as well.
-If you have suffered a brain injury, contact Garau Germano, P.C. today to learn how we can help you.
+If you have suffered a brain injury, contact Garau Germano, P.C., today to learn how we can help you.

 Not only do brain injury survivors need medical attention for the rest of their life, their loved ones must also provide constant care, which means sacrificing their time and finances to ensure the victim is taken care of.
 Our goal is to ensure you or your loved one obtain the compensation and justice your family deserves.
+Call us at 317-978-9973 or contact us online.